 - You’re telling Google your whole daily schedule, via Google Calendar

 - Not to mention the sheer volume of mobile devices out there running Android.

 You are the product.
 Google wants to know everything about you.
 So, they can sell it and make deals using your information.
 That is their business model.
-And they put out these "free" services specifically to hook you on every aspect of your life.

 Facebook?
 Do we even need to get into the privacy issues there?

 Does any of this matter?
 There’s always that old saying about it not mattering if you have nothing to hide.